svn2github/wordpress-vip-plugins/wp-google-analytics/README.md

 of your site.
 You can paste your tracking code from Google into the textarea on this page.

+**How do I track searches?**

+WP Google Analytics used to help you track site searches before Google Analytics started doing this natively.
+While we still support tracking searches for backwards compatibility, this feature has been deprecated and will eventually be removed.
+To track searches in Google Analytics follow this
+<a href="http://support.google.com/analytics/bin/answer.py?hl=en&answer=1012264">Google support article</a>.
+WordPress uses 's' as the query parameter.

 **Can't I just paste the Google Analytics code into my template file?**

 Absolutely, however in order to get a better idea of what is going on with your